 ATLAS will establish an electronic submission system (referred to hereinafter as "the Database") to which all proposals will need to be uploaded.
-The Database will be closed after the deadline of the call.
+The Database will be closed after the deadline of the call which is 15.
+September 2020 [23:59 CEST].
 The evaluators will have access to the proposals through the Database after the submission phase has ended.